python/cpython/Doc/library/audioop.rst

 The :mod:`audioop` module contains some useful operations on sound fragments.
-It operates on sound fragments consisting of signed integer samples 8, 16 or 32 bits wide, stored in bytes objects.
+It operates on sound fragments consisting of signed integer samples 8, 16, 24 or 32 bits wide, stored in bytes objects.
 All scalar items are integers, unless specified otherwise.

+.. versionchanged:: 3.4
+   Support for 24-bit samples was added.

 .. index::
    single: Intel/DVI ADPCM